AriFordsham/GHCWiki/working-conventions/adding-features.md

 # How to contribute a new feature to GHC

 We welcome your involvement in making GHC able to do more.
 Here's how to do it.
+Note that proposals for a change to the libraries (including base) should be send to the [ libraries mailinglist](http://haskell.org/haskellwiki/Library_submissions).

 1. Write down the **specification** of the feature and create a Wiki page for it.
 For smaller features you can use the description of the Trac ticket.
 Specifying before implementing is obviously a good idea; and it makes it possible for others to comment on your design before you invest heavily in building the feature.
 1. Get **feedback** by emailing a suitable list (`ghc-devs` for nitty-gritty GHC internals, `glasgow-haskell-users` for user-visible features).
 Often you'll get useful ideas.